Image Converter

 Does conversion preserve EXIF metadata?

-By default, metadata is stripped during conversion.
-If you need to inspect or preserve metadata, use the Image Metadata tool first.
+By default, metadata is preserved.
+Enable the Strip metadata checkbox to remove EXIF, color profiles, and all embedded metadata.
+If you need to inspect metadata, use the Image Metadata tool.

 What’s the difference between lossy and lossless formats?

-Lossy formats (JPG, WebP at lower quality) reduce file size by discarding some image data.
+Lossy formats (JPG, HEIC, HEIF) reduce file size by discarding some image data.
 Lossless formats (PNG, BMP, TIFF) preserve all data exactly.
 Use the quality slider to control the tradeoff for lossy formats.